-A word or a group of words having a clear meaning in a given context is called a sentence.
+A sentence is a group of words that expresses a complete thought and conveys a clear meaning in a given context.

 5 Types of Sentences